datumorphism/datumorphism.github.io/content/wiki/data-warehouse/data-warehouse-concepts.md

 The dimension tells us what we are talking about and the fact tells us the values.
 For the previous example, we could set up a coordinate system, with two axes, `Year` and `Category`.
 On the `Year` axis, we have two values, `2017` and `2018`.
 On the `Category` axis, we have two values `Keyboard` and `Headset`.
 If we are looking for the revenue of keyboards in 2018, then we are looking for `2018` and `Headset`.
 It is clearly a 2 dimensional **data cube**.

-In princple, we could have N dimensional **data cube**.
+In principle, we could have N-dimensional **data cube**.
 For example, we would like to look at the revenue of

 1. keyboards (`Category`),
 2. in 2018 (`Year`),
 3. in Cologne (`City`),
 4. sold offline (`Channel`).

-Then we have a 4 dimensional dataset.
+Then we have a 4-dimensional dataset.
 Revenue is the fact and `Category`, `Year`, `City` and `Channel` are the dimensions.